Peritonsillar abscess

 Aim

-To guide PCH ED staff with the assessment and management of children with peritonsillar abscess.
+To guide PCH Emergency Department (ED) staff with the assessment and management of children with peritonsillar abscess.

 Definition

-A peritonsillar abscess (also called paratonsillar abscess or quinsy) is a collection of pus in the space between the tonsil and the superior pharyngeal constrictor muscle.
+A peritonsillar abscess (also called paratonsillar abscess or quinsy) is a collection of pus in the space between the tonsil and the superior pharyngeal constrictor muscle.1

 Background

-A peritonsillar abscess is often considered to be a complication of tonsillitis.
-However, it is now thought to be secondary to infection of a peritonsillar salivary gland (Weber gland) which is located between the tonsillar capsule and the muscle of the tonsillar fossa.
+A peritonsillar abscess is often considered to be a complication of tonsillitis or pharyngitis.
+However, it can also be secondary to infection of a peritonsillar salivary gland (Weber gland).1

 Assessment